Will this new material define our age?

 (CNN)If the 19th century belonged to iron and steel and the 20th century belonged to concrete, could timber be the building material of our age?

-That is the question posed by architect Alison Brooks' "The Smile," currently on display at the Chelsea College of Art and Design as part of this year's London Design Festival.
+That is the question posed by architect Alison Brooks' "The Smile," which was on display at the Chelsea College of Art and Design as part of this year's London Design Festival.

-It is the most complex structure ever to be made out of cross-laminated timber (CLT) and, as such, it is one of the most exciting installations at the UK's largest design festival.
+It is the most complex structure ever to be made out of cross-laminated timber (CLT) and, as such, was one of the most exciting installations at the UK's largest design festival.

 "It's going to open up a whole new world of possibility," says Brooks.
 "It reveals the possibility of buildings being completely fabricated in wood."